graham-walker/youtube-dl-react-viewer/README.md

 There are two main types of errors that can occur when downloading videos:
 1. **youtube-dl fails to download a video**
     <br/>
-    This could happen for many reasons: poor internet connection, incompatible format code, broken extractor, private video, etc. These errors are not recorded by the web app.
-You may be able to spot the error in console output. youtube-dl will try to download the video again the next time the job is run.
+    This could happen for many reasons: poor internet connection, incompatible format code, broken extractor, private video, etc. These errors are not recorded by the web app, but can be seen in the console output. youtube-dl will try to download the video again the next time the job is run.
 If you notice a video did not download but do not see an error on the admin page it is most likely because youtube-dl failed to download it.

 2. **youtube-dl successfully downloads a video, but the web app fails to import it**
     <br/>
-    This could happen if the web app cannot read the metadata returned by youtube-dl or could not determine which files are the video file, thumbnails, subtitles, etc. youtube-dl will not try to redownload the video as it has already successfully downloaded.
+    This could happen if the web app could not read the metadata downloaded by youtube-dl or could not identify the video file, thumbnails, subtitles, etc. youtube-dl will not try to redownload the video as it has been successfully downloaded.

     You can attempt to reimport videos from the failed to import section of the admin panel.
 This will likely still fail until a version of the web app that fixes the issue is released.
 Report import errors [here](https://github.com/graham-walker/youtube-dl-react-viewer/issues).

 ## FAQ
 **Q:** How do I sign in to websites that require a login?

-**A:** In job settings open advanced options and add this line to override config `--cookies "/Path/To/cookies.txt"`
+**A:** You can set cookies for individual jobs to login to websites.
+Sign in and export a Netscape cookie file for the website.
+Edit a job, open advanced options and add this line to override config `--cookies "C:/Path/To/cookies.txt"`
 #
 **Q:** Can I update youtube-dl from the web app?

 **A:** You can update youtube-dl from the youtube-dl section of the admin panel.

-If you installed youtube-dl with a package manager set the environment variable `YOUTUBE_DL_UPDATE_COMMAND` to the correct update command.
+If you installed youtube-dl with a package manager you may need to set the environment variable `YOUTUBE_DL_UPDATE_COMMAND` to the correct update command.
 #
 **Q:** How can I add uploader icons to the web app?

-**A:** Uploader icons for YouTube and SoundCloud can be downloaded from the uploader icons section of the admin panel.
+**A:** Uploader icons for YouTube and SoundCloud can be downloaded automatically from the uploader icons section of the admin panel.

-For other websites uploader icons must be downloaded manually and placed in the `./avatars` folder.
+For other websites uploader icons must be downloaded manually and placed in the `./avatars` folder of the output directory.
 Use the Network tab of the browser DevTools to find the expected filename.
 #
 **Q:** I am running out of space.
 Can I use a second hard drive or change/add another output directory?